Meconium pseudocyst formation is a complication that can occur with meconium peritonitis.

 The causes of oligohydramnios are pr...

-Omphalocoeles, or exomphalos, are congenital midline abdominal wall defects at the base of the umbilical cord insertion with herniation of gut (or occasionally other content) out of the fetal abdomen.
+Omphaloceles, also known as exomphalos (rare plural: exomphali), are congenital midline abdominal wall defects at the base of the umbilical cord insertion, with herniation of gut (or occasionally other structures) out of the fetal abdomen.

 An omphalomesenteric duct cyst is a type of true umbilical cord cyst.